SamuelSwartzberg/flashcardifying_text_temp/inf.md

 To make an object B do something, an object A must send a message. in OOP, a method call is the way to send of message: The originator object is implicit, the target is specified manually, the method called is the message, and the arguments are well the arguments.
 Ergo, in OOP objects generally use message passing to communicate.

-In Rust, Python, methods must take self as the first argument.

 #### Getters and setters